- Battery jump service

 Is A Vehicle Service Contract Worth the Extra Cost?

-When it comes down to it, you want an extended warranty that costs less than the potential repairs.
+When it comes down to it, you want a vehicle protection plans that costs less than the potential repairs.
 Imagine you drive a 2015 Chevy Impala.
 A catalytic converter replacement (with labor) can cost upwards of $1,300, a full transmission replacement can cost $1,800 to $3,400.

 Reputable Coverage with CARCHEX